 The next illustration identifies just a few things I can do.
 For a start, I can manage my high emotions just a little bit differently using the three strategies printed in green:

 The web-site is devoted to detailed discussion of each of the three strategies printed in green, and you might want to investigate them more in your own time starting at: what is a nudge.
+Also, there is a page on categories of actions that could be helpful in the design of small, safe experiments,

 In the meanwhile, it pays to manage my feelings generated when I try out those strategies.
 This is important as some actions have unexpected impact on my body, as listed in the ‘body’ diagram, above.